Marshal of the Empire

-Throughout his reign from 1804 to 1815, Napoleon appointed a total of 26 Marshals, although their number never exceeded 20 at any one moment.
+Throughout his reign from 1804 to 1814 and then 1815, Napoleon appointed a total of 26 Marshals, although their number never exceeded 20 at any one moment.
 The initial list of 1804 included 14 names of active generals and four names of retired generals, who were given the "honorary" title of Marshal.
 Six other promotions ensued, with eight other generals elevated to the Marshalate.
 The title often ensured a highly privileged social status – four Marshals were created Counts of the Empire and 17 received either the title of Duke or Prince.
 With two exceptions – Jean-Baptiste Bessières and Jean-Mathieu-Philibert Sérurier – the Marshals led a sumptuous lifestyle and left behind significant, at times immense, fortunes.
-Several of them received significant annuities; in addition, a few received financial endowments from the Emperor, with two of them – Louis-Alexandre Berthier and André Masséna – receiving more than one million Francs each.
+Several of them received significant annuities; in addition, a few received financial endowments from the Emperor, with two of them – Louis-Alexandre Berthier and André Masséna – receiving more than one million francs each.
 Two Marshals – Joachim Murat and Jean-Baptiste Bernadotte– went on to become kings, with the latter being the direct ancestor of the current Swedish royal family.

 Most of the Marshals held significant commands during the Napoleonic Wars, winning some of the most brilliant victories of the entire Napoleonic Wars.
-Three of them—viz., Jean Lannes, Louis-Nicolas Davout and Louis-Gabriel Suchet—were virtually never defeated in pitched battle, despite fighting in dozens of engagements.
-While they were not normally expected to lead from the front, they often exposed themselves to great dangers on the battlefields of Europe; three Marshals – Jean Lannes, Jean-Baptiste Bessières and Józef Poniatowski – were killed in action or died as a result of battle wounds.
+Three of them—viz., Jean Lannes, Louis-Nicolas Davout, and Louis-Gabriel Suchet—were virtually never defeated in pitched battle, despite fighting in dozens of engagements.
+While they were not normally expected to lead from the front, they often exposed themselves to great dangers on the battlefields of Europe; three Marshals – Jean Lannes, Jean-Baptiste Bessières, and Józef Poniatowski – were killed in action or died as a result of battle wounds.
 During his five years as a Marshal of the Empire (1809–1814), Nicolas-Charles Oudinot received seven of a total of 34 battle wounds suffered throughout his career, but went on to live to the then venerable age of 81.
 Often formidable when serving under the direct command of Napoleon, the Marshals proved to be less effective when having to cooperate in the Emperor's absence.
 Some repeatedly acted in bad faith when placed under the command of another Marshal, with conflicts sometimes leading to fatal military consequences.
 After Napoleon's downfall, most of them swore allegiance to the Bourbon Restoration and several went on to hold significant commands and positions.